philipp-schoennenbeck/CryoVia/How_to_use.md

 ![Example dataset creation](example_screenshots/created_dataset_a.png "Example dataset creation")

 1. New: Create a new dataset.
 You have to choose where to save it.
 You can then rename it with a double click on the name.
-2. Add micrographs: You have to add the micrographs you want to analyse to the dataset.
+2. Add micrographs: Select the newly created dataset in the list.
+After clicking "Add micrographs" you have to choose the micrographs you want to add to the dataset.
 Just select all the images found in "test_data".
 3. Run analysis: Next, you want to run the segmentation and the analysis for the dataset.
 Clicking this will open a parameter window where you can choose various parameters and models.

 ![Parameter window](example_screenshots/run_parameters_a.png "Parameter window")